 Eye on 2000, Barbara Davis Gallery, Houston, TX

-Female, curated by Vince Aletti, Wessel O'Connor, NY
+Female, Vince Aletti (Curator), Wessel O'Connor, NY

 In Primary Light, Yancey Richardson Gallery, NY